Magnetostratigraphy

 Magnetostratigraphy is a geophysical correlation technique used to date sedimentary and volcanic sequences.
 The method works by collecting oriented samples at measured intervals throughout the section.
 The samples are analyzed to determine their characteristic remanent magnetization (ChRM), that is, the polarity of Earth's magnetic field at the time a stratum was deposited.
 This is possible because volcanic flows acquire a thermoremanent magnetization and sediments acquire a depositional remanent magnetization, both of which reflect the direction of the Earth's field at the time of formation.
 This technique is typically used to date sequences that generally lack fossils or interbedded igneous rock.
+It is particularly useful in high-resolution correlation of deep marine stratigraphy where it allowed the validation of the Vine–Matthews–Morley hypothesis related to the theory of plate tectonics.

 Technique

 When measurable magnetic properties of rocks vary stratigraphically they may be the basis for related but different kinds of stratigraphic units known collectively as magnetostratigraphic units (magnetozones).
 The magnetic property most useful in stratigraphic work is the change in the direction of the remanent magnetization of the rocks, caused by reversals in the polarity of the Earth's magnetic field.
 The direction of the remnant magnetic polarity recorded in the stratigraphic sequence can be used as the basis for the subdivision of the sequence into units characterized by their magnetic polarity.
 Such units are called "magnetostratigraphic polarity units" or chrons.

 If the ancient magnetic field was oriented similar to today's field (North Magnetic Pole near the Geographic North Pole) the strata retains a normal polarity.
 If the data indicates that the North Magnetic Pole was near the Geographic South Pole, the strata exhibits reversed polarity.